stigrs/libsrs/README.md

-LIBSRS extents the C++ STL with N-dimensional dense arrays, packed matrix storage, band matrix storage, sparse vectors and matrices, mathematical functions and other utility methods.
+LIBSRS extents the C++ STL with N-dimensional dense arrays, packed matrix storage, band matrix storage, sparse vectors and matrices, mathematical functions, physical constants, and other utility methods.

 The design criteria for the array, vector, and matrix classes have been numerical correctness, ease of implementation, flexibility, ease of use,